How to open downloads in Chrome automatically

-I prefer file downloads over running downloads automatically on the system once they complete on it.
+I prefer getting file download prompts over downloads being automatically saved to the system once they complete.

 That's true for most file types but not for all.
 For instance, I prefer that torrent files get downloaded directly in a BitTorrent application as that's where I'd load them in anyway.